 Now that we’ve discussed what data storytelling is and its importance, let's review a real-world example using AgencyAnalytics.

-One way to tell a story with your data is to add annotations and goals to your line charts and date-based column charts.
-This feature opens up a whole new level of your to your reporting as it gives you the ability to highlight important information directly within each chart.
+Another way to tell a story with your data is to add annotations and goals to your reports.
+This feature opens up a whole new level of your reporting as it gives you the ability to highlight important information directly within each chart.
 You can use this to tell stories with your data and ensure that clients are aware of your achievements.

 To do this in AgencyAnalytics, you simply open the widget settings and you'll see options to add annotations and goals in all date-based line and column charts: